WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST CSF/NIST CSF.md

 3. Working with cybersecurity risks
 	1. The goals of the

-## The Core
+## The Core Functions
+> I found a neat GIF on LinkedIn summarizing the Core Functions and was going to link it here, but the constant animation constantly grabbed my attention and I had to get rid of it.

-1. There are six core Functions:
+1. There are six core Functions in the CSF:
 	1. Govern
 		1. The newest and most *core* of core functions
 			1. It's critical to integrating the other Functions into an organization